livekit/node-sdks/examples/receive-audio/README.md

 # Receive audio example

-This example demonstrates receiving the first audio track published in a room and receiving all audio frames until the track is unsubscribed.
+This example demonstrates receiving the first audio track published in a room and writing that audio data to a wav file.

 To run the example: